meilisearch/meilisearch-php/README.md

 $ composer require meilisearch/meilisearch-php kriswallsmith/buzz nyholm/psr7:^1.0
 ```

-⚠️ Guzzle 7 is not yet supported, but we don't prevent you from installing Guzzle 7 in your project.

 ## ⚙️ Development Workflow and Contributing

 Any new contribution is more than welcome in this project!